darren277/patterns/README.md

 Principle: _Keep interfaces small and focused._

+Examples:
+1. `my_app/src/events.py`: The `Observer` classes only have the `update` method, meaning the client is not forced to implement unneeded methods.

 ### Dependency Inversion Principle (DIP)

 Principle: _High-level modules should not depend on low-level modules.
 Both should depend on abstractions._